isomerpages/imda-pixel/pages/AWS IMDA Joint Innovation Centre.md

             <br><img src="/images/Events/AWS%20JIC/voice%20authentication.jpg">
         </td>
         <td style="border-top:0.75px solid lightgrey; border-bottom:0.75px solid lightgrey;">
-            <br><b>Smart Living– Voice Authentication Safety</b>
+            <br><b>Smart Living - Voice Authentication Safety</b>
             <br>Witness firsthand the power of voice for driving security and customer experience in consumer applications, while also observing Pindrop’s unmatched ability to authenticate legitimate users while detecting bad actors, recorded voices, and deepfakes.
-Pindrop is an example of a successful company that benefited from both AWS and IMDA programs to start their business in Singapore.
-Founded in 2012 and based in Atlanta, Pindrop came to Singapore around 2022 and is part of AWS ISV Accelerate Partner Program and it is one of IMDA’s Accredited companies
+Pindrop is an example of a successful company that benefited from both AWS and IMDA programmes to start their business in Singapore.
+Founded in 2012 and based in Atlanta, Pindrop came to Singapore around 2022 and is part of AWS ISV Accelerate Partner Program and it is one of IMDA’s Accredited companies.
         </td>
     </tr>
 <tr>